pandanite-crypto/pandanite/API.md

 ## `GET` /create_transaction
 Creates a new signed transaction given privateKey, publicKey, to, amount, fee and a nonce.
 The nonce can be any random 64bit number.

+NOTE: transactions generated on untrusted nodes may leak private keys.
+Only use this if you are running your own node behind a firewall.

 Example request:
 ```
 curl -X POST -H "Content-Type: application/json" -d '{